Here are complete instructions on firm registration so you can register your Partnership Firm with the Government.

 One important thing that you should do first when it comes to proper firm registration of a partnership firm is that you have to choose a name for your business first.
 For this, you have to keep two important things in mind, and these are:

 - You have to make sure that the name isn’t too similar to that of another existing firm.
 This way, confusion would not ensue, and in case the other firm with the same name as yours gets into squabbles, or gets negative reputation in business, your business would not be compromised.
 There are also several mobile apps that can help you check whether the name you want is already registered or not.
-These apps are available on the iTunes and Google Play stores and they support all phones including the upcoming mobile phones.

 - You have to make sure that you would not use the following names for your business: Emperor, Crown, Empire, and Princess.
 Using these terms would not make firm registration easy because these words imply patronage, approval, or sanction of the Government, unless you have to use them as allowed by the government itself.